The Bankrate promise

-Further, your area’s ISO rating is only given to your local fire department.
+Further, your area’s ISO rating is only given to your local fire department and insurance companies.
 It is typically not released publicly unless the fire department decides to announce it.
 Some fire departments will provide your area’s rating if you give them your ZIP code, but they are not required to do so and may deny your request when you contact them.

 If you are unable to determine your area’s ISO score, there are other ways to calculate how at-risk your home is for a fire.
 You can get an idea by studying the National Interagency Coordination Center’s interactive map of the U.S., or the National Park Service’s interactive wildfire history timeline.
 Both are quite extensive and informative.
 While this information may not help improve rates with your home insurer, it may help provide context for choosing a carrier or discussing coverage options.